Original Research ARTICLE

 With respect to the small number of available RCTs addressing delusions, one therefore has to be aware that the estimated mean effect size might change in a future meta-analysis after the inclusion of a small number of new studies.
 Moreover, it is still unknown whether patients with severe delusions are not able to participate in CBTp, as suggested by a more severe drop-out rate among them (Lincoln et al., 2012).
 In future studies it would be interesting to compare drop-out samples with patients who completed therapy and to ask patients who refused the treatment for their personal reasons.

-To sum up, our results suggest that CBTp is superior to TAU in regard to changing delusions and that this superiority is maintained over the course of the follow-up period.
+To sum up, our results suggest that CBTp is superior to TAU in regard to changing delusions, but CBTp effects might not be maintained over the course of the follow-up period.
 Moreover, at present, CBTp is not superior to other effective interventions, neither at end-of-therapy nor after a follow-up period.
 Finally, interventions that focus specifically on cognitive and emotional factors that are hypothetically involved in the formation and maintenance of delusions seem to be slightly more effective and thus are a promising approach to improving interventions for delusions.

 Conflict of Interest Statement